Dental Malpractice Insurance for Dentists

 Digging Deeper into Malpractice Insurance Coverage Specifics

 Of course, it is not the time to ask about malpractice insurance coverage in the middle of a lawsuit.
-By this point in time, there shouldn’t be any alterations to your insurance policy and you have the coverage amounts and limits you currently have.
-Instead, you should have considered setting up your policy before the issue took place or after the incident through your policy review.
+By this point, there shouldn’t be any alterations to your insurance policy, and you have the coverage amounts and limits you currently have.
+Instead, you should have considered setting up your policy before the issue or after the incident through your policy review.

-This is essential since you can review whether your insurance policy fits your current dental practice needs and is not based on different factors that could be hugely different at the current time.
-It’s also a good idea to evaluate yourself from time to time your insurance company to decide whether you truly have insurance from a company that you consider is right for your needs.
+This is essential since you can review whether your insurance policy fits your current dental practice needs and is not based on factors that could be hugely different at the current time.
+It’s also a good idea to evaluate your insurance company occasionally to decide whether you genuinely have insurance from a company that suits your needs.

-Kindly understand that you can be personally responsible for judgments that come in above your policy limits.
-This further proves the importance of understanding your insurance policy well and setting your coverage limits wisely.
-Please don’t fret even though this is a scary proposition.
-Instead, we suggest reviewing your coverage limits and making sure that they are high enough to properly protect you and your dental practice.
+Kindly understand that you can be personally responsible for judgments above your policy limits.
+This further proves the importance of understanding your insurance policy and setting your coverage limits wisely.
+Please don’t fret, even though this is a scary proposition.
+Instead, we suggest reviewing your coverage limits and ensuring they are high enough to adequately protect you and your dental practice.

 Malpractice insurance for dentist standard provisions

 Dental malpractice insurance can be confusing to some.
-However, please keep in mind that there are some standard provisions within most policies that are less complicated.
-You may want to check those standards before purchasing a new malpractice insurance policy or when you review your current policy.
+However, please remember that some standard provisions within most policies are less complicated.
+You may want to check those standards before purchasing a new malpractice insurance policy or reviewing your current policy.

 Consent to Settle

 You should, of course, have to know who determines if you should settle a claim.
 Do you have to decide?
 Is it up to the carrier?
-How much control do you have in regard to settling?
+How much control do you have regarding settling?
 The consent to settle a provision is essential to decide before you face an actual claim.
-More details regarding this since some policies don’t give you the final word in a certain settlement.
+More details regarding this since some policies don’t give you the final word in a particular settlement.

 What about Sedation Surcharges?

-Some professional liability policies demand updates regarding the kinds of procedures you will use among other elements such as your practice location.
+Some professional liability policies demand updates regarding the kinds of procedures you will use, among other elements such as your practice location.
 This could mean you have to pay a surcharge for using certain kinds of dental sedation during your procedures.
 Some kinds of sedation are not part of your coverage.
-So, it is important to ask your agent about the specific standard provisions for any new malpractice plan.
+So, asking your agent about the specific standard provisions for any new malpractice plan is essential.

 Claims-Made Versus Occurrence Coverage

-You also need to check if you want a claims-made policy or an occurrence policy as these are the two main kinds of coverage available.
-Claims-made is a kind of coverage when a claim is made during a pre-decided coverage period.
-For occurrence coverage, this differs if the actions giving rise to the claim happen during your coverage period even though the claim is after your policy term.
+You also need to check if you want a claims-made or an occurrence policy, as these are the two main kinds of coverage available.
+Claims-made coverage is when a claim is made during a pre-decided coverage period.
+For occurrence coverage, this differs if the actions giving rise to the claim happened during your coverage period, even though the claim is after your policy term.

 Occurrence coverage form